EPAM-JS-Competency-center/azure-development-course-initial/docs/02-serving-spa-in-azure/02-hosting-static-files-in-azure.md

 # Hosting Static Files in Azure

+## Summary

 Azure provides Storage Account service to store and host static files.
 We will utilise [Static Website Hosting](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) feature.

 That's a super easy with Storage Account, you can follow their [step-by-step guide](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-how-to?tabs=azure-portal) to create the Account using the UI.

+To reduce the latency for your users you can integrate Storage Account with Azure CDN.
+Though because the Azure CDN is not part of the Azure Free Tier offering, we won't do that.
+You can read more on how to do that in the reading materials.

+## Hosting your first site on Azure

 But we will use Terraform in this course so let's create the storage account using terraform.
 We will use [`azurerm_storage_account`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account) resource.